theforeman/theforeman.org/_posts/2021-09-16-foreman-30-is-here.md

 Fact parsers for Ansible, Chef, Salt and Subscription Manager were moved to the Foreman core.
 This is the first step in refactoring fact handling in Foreman to be simpler, faster and easily extendable.
-Thanks to that it's now possible to upload facts from these tools even if the respective plugin is not installed.
+Thanks to that, it's now possible to upload facts from these tools even if the respective plugin is not installed.

 ### More information